FelixEngl/EditorCoroutines/ReadMe.txt

 	2. Improve sample documentation

-Usefull links for the understanding of coroutines and yield:
+Usefull links to understand coroutines and yield:

 https://www.reddit.com/r/gamedev/comments/yum87/unity_coroutines_more_than_you_want_to_know/c5z8dsk